-The Office of Undergraduate Admissions is committed to helping realize the university goal of increasing enrollment of underrepresented and underserved students.
-To that end, we intend to reinvent the delivery of systems and programs offered to prospective students through several new initiatives.
+The Office of Undergraduate Admissions (OUA) is committed to helping realize the university goal of increasing enrollment of underrepresented and underserved students.
+To that end, we reinvented delivery of systems and programs offered to prospective students beginning in the 2017-18 admissions cycle.

-One of the major overhauls is to our application process and review.
+One of the major overhauls was to our application process and review.
 We now offer students the opportunity to apply with either the Coalition Application or the CommonApp.
 This allows students options in choosing whichever application platform best fits their needs.
-Also, in consultation with the American Association of Collegiate Registrars and Admissions Officers (AACRAO), the OUA will implement a true and measurable holistic approach of reviewing applicants using an academic index and a non-cognitive review.
+Also, in consultation with the American Association of Collegiate Registrars and Admissions Officers (AACRAO), the OUA implemented a true and measurable holistic approach of reviewing applicants by incorporating a non-cognitive review.
 This approach is evidence based with over 25 years of research (Sedlacek, 2017).

-With a growing number of applications – approximately 34,000 first-year and transfer applications received for fall 2020 -- and to ensure a high quality, unbiased review of those applications, the Office of Undergraduate Admissions now invites outside readers.
-Including more perspectives in the process lowers the chance of reader bias.
+With a growing number of applications – approximately 34,000 first-year and transfer applications received for fall 2020 -- and to ensure a high quality, unbiased review of those applications, the Office of Undergraduate Admissions now invites outside readers to join us.
+By including more perspectives in this process, it lowers the chance of reader bias.

 We currently have approximately 230 trained Ut Prosim readers.
-However, our office is soliciting reader support from You because we believe it is critical that various perspectives are included in the evaluation of the non-cognitive features for each applicant, the stronger the review will be.
-The request is for You, or a designated person from your area, to give 5-15 hours of time to read and score essays from applicants from now through February 1.
+However, our office is soliciting additional reader support from You because we believe it is critical that the more we can include various perspectives into the evaluation of the non-cognitive features for each applicant, the stronger the review will be.
+The request is for you to give several hours each week from October through January.

 The 'WHEN' and the 'WHERE'

 A one-day training is required to receive the designation of Admissions Associate.
-The trainings are offered in the Assembly Hall at Holtzman Alumni Center on the following dates and times.
+The trainings are offered virtually this year on the following dates and times.
 Use the links below to register: